higracehuang/SolicitReviewLibrary/README.md

+# What is SolicitReviewLibrary?

+SolicitReviewLibrary is a Swift package that manages the simple flow of the review solicitation process.

+For any new version of your app, it will prompt the user to rate the app whenever it reaches the action threshold.

 # Usage

-1. Add `SolicitReviewLibrary` to your Package Dependencies of your iOS app project.
+1. Add `SolicitReviewLibrary` to the Package Dependencies of your iOS app project.

 2. Import `SolicitReviewLibrary`, and call `SolicitReviewLibrary.appInit()` in the App module.